 Pasung has until now remained largely undocumented by the international media.
 ‘Breaking the Chains’ is a first of its kind documentary which situates pasung in the socio-cultural-political situation of Indonesia and gives voice to people with a mental illness in Indonesia and throughout the world who are living under similar restraints.

 The documentary also tells an original story about the social and political activism being carried out at several levels (from consumer volunteer organizations, to the pasung survivors and their communities) in order to eradicate this form of human rights abuse and give freedom and dignity to people with a mental illness.

 By showcasing the current social and political activism happening in Indonesia, ‘Breaking the Chains’ aims to stimulate and encourage movement and reaction, not only in other countries around the world where similar practices that deny the basic human rights and promote abuses are presently occurring, but also intends to increase awareness and stimulate action and advocacy for human rights on a global level.

-In ‘Breaking the chains: Human rights abuses against the mentally ill’ experts present the issue of human rights and mental health on the international scene.
+In ‘Breaking the chains: Human rights abuses against the mentally ill’ experts present the issue of human rights and mental health on the international scene (in progress).

 All profits made will go towards continuing the Breaking the chains series and towards the campaign for the defence of the human rights of people with mental illness.
 Please help!

 Read the article on Breaking the chains in Lancet Psychiatry

 In addition to the WHO 2013 World Mental Health day and other anthropology and mental health conferences and events, preview versions of Breaking the chains were screened at:

 Aperture Asia-Pacific Ethnographic Documentary film festival 2014, 21-23 November 2013, Melbourne, Australia (short cut)

 International Film Festival WATCH DOCS Human Rights in Film, 6-12 December 2013, Warsaw, Poland